neuralgraphdatabases/awesome-logical-query/README.md

 ### Inductive Datasets

-As of Sept 2022, there are no existing purely inductive datasets such that the training and validation/test graphs are different (validation and test containing new unseen entities) and predictions should only rely on the graph structure w/o external data.
+As of March 2023, there are no existing purely inductive datasets such that the training and validation/test graphs are different (validation and test containing new unseen entities) and predictions should only rely on the graph structure w/o external data.

 #### Type-based Inductive